subjektify/website/docs/subjekt/index.md

 <h3>🎉 Ease of Use</h3>
 </div>
 <div class="card__body">
-<p>With intuitive tooling including the Composer and Visual Studio Code extension, getting started with Subjektify is a breeze.</p>
+<p>With intuitive tooling including the <a href='https://composer.subjektify.dev'>Composer dApp</a> and Visual Studio Code extension, getting started with Subjektify is a breeze.</p>
 </div>
 </div>
 </div>